yewstack/yew/examples/readme.md

 Use `build.sh` script to build examples.

-Examples are prepared for `wasm-bindgen` except `minimal_wp` which is prepared for `wasm-pack`.
+Examples are prepared for `wasm-bindgen` except folders which ends with `_wp` which are prepared for `wasm-pack`.

-Note: `multi_thread` example has separate build script because it has app and worker ( two .wasm files )
+- examples does not use external bundlers and use same `static/index.html` to load application.
+- wasm-bindgen builds project using binary crate - `main.rs`
+- wasm-pack build project using library only - `lib.rs`

+Another option is to use [starter templates](https://yew.rs/docs/getting-started/starter-templates)

 ## How to run